-- The comprehensive care of patients before, during and after surgery and childbirth; critical care medicine; and the treatment of acute and chronic pain.
+Anesthesiology is the practice of medicine dedicated to the comprehensive care of patients before, during and after surgery and childbirth; critical care medicine; and the treatment of acute and chronic pain.

+A CRNA is a type of advanced practice registered nurse, prepared at the master’s or doctoral level, with specialized education in anesthesia and pain management.
 Most people know CRNAs care for patients on the operating table – but may be surprised by their other expert specialties.

 - Surgical general anesthesia: It is the CRNA’s role to keep the patient comfortable, safe and pain-free during surgery by administering a general anesthetic.
 During general anesthesia, the patient is unconscious and cannot be aroused or made alert.
 For example, operations in the abdomen usually are done under general anesthesia.
 The CRNA is responsible for the patient’s well-being before, during and after surgery, including ongoing care after the surgery in the post-operative care unit.